 Design updates for stock apps including sidebars

 The basic apps are getting a design update including the Photos, Files and Music apps so they make better use of the iPad's larger display.
 They've got a new sidebar and you can drag and drop photos into albums on the sidebar just as you would on the Mac.
 In the Music app, you can rapidly flip between screens like playlists or album view.

 The new sidebars are shown across many other apps, including Notes and Calendar, consolidating navigation into a single place.
 There are new pull-down menus here, too.

 Scribble with Apple Pencil

-In terms of Apple Pencil support, Apple has introduced a new feature called Scribble.
+Apple has introduced a new feature called Scribble for use with the Apple Pencil.
 Its aim is to make handwriting as useful as text on screen and so iPadOS 14 will automatically understand handwriting and convert it into text.

 It'll even recognise phone numbers, dates, and addresses and offers the ability to take actions like tapping a written number to make a call, adding an event directly to Calendar, or showing a location in Maps.